NathanGr33n/KaggleComp/README.md

 # KaggleComp
-Repository for my Kaggle Competitions
+My Repository for my Kaggle Competition work and submissions.